 - Patch releases and hotfixes that provide problem fixes and are released as needed.

-Release notes are available in the product documentation for all releases.
+Feature release notes are available in the product documentation for all releases.

 This table defines the types of releases that may be available in a family.